lgpdevtools/sraX/README.md

   * [Citation](#citation)

 ## Introduction
-Increased __antimicrobial resistance (AMR)__ is being detected elsewhere in samples from diverse origins and causes a major widespread concern for public health. __sraX__ is designed to read assembled sequence files in FASTA format and systematically detect the presence of the repertoire of antibiotic resistance genes (ARGs) within a collection of genomes (the __“resistome” analysis__).
+__sraX__ is designed to read assembled sequence files in FASTA format and systematically detect the presence of the repertoire of antibiotic resistance genes (ARGs) within a collection of genomes (the __“resistome” analysis__).
 The following tasks comprising the resistome analysis are fully automated:
 - creation and compilation of a local AMR database (DB) using public or proprietary repositories
 - accurate identification of AMR determinants (ARGs or SNPs presence) in a non-redundant manner
 - detection of putative new variants through the SNP analysis